2018 29

 I did ask one of the harvesters from a nearby vineyard about the correct way, and he sent me to a very sympathetic and smiling gentleman who worked at the neighboring vineyard on the right side.
 In this way, I've learned to know Jacques Thienpont from the well-known wine-merchant family Thienpont, who originates from Etikhove in Belgium.
 He promised to show me the way to Cheval Blanc, but I should first taste his wine, 1984.
 It tasted splendid.
 A few months later, I bought Robert Parker's book "Bordeaux" and learned quickly which wine I learned to know!

 Jacques' father, Marcel, and his brother Gérard bought Le Pin in March 1979 from heirs after a certain Mme Laubie.
-She owned the property from 1924 to 1979, and in all these years, she sold the wine as nameless bulk to Bordeaux wine negociants.
+She owned the property from 1924 to 1979, and in all these years, she sold the wine in bulk to Bordeaux wine négociants.
 Jacques Thienpont, educated at a wine university in Bordeaux, became responsible for the property and wine.
 1979 was the very first vintage of Le Pin with this name on the label.

-There is no château here; only a humble farmer's house was inhabited by a couple who took care of Le Pin, while Jacques Thienpont (who has a little négociantfirm in Belgium) frequently traveled between Etikhove and Pomerol.
+There is no château here; only a humble farmer's house was inhabited by a couple who took care of Le Pin, while Jacques Thienpont (who has a little negociant firm in Belgium) frequently traveled between Etikhove and Pomerol.
 The property's name has always been "Le Pin" (stone pine), referring to a big tree growing by the vineyard.
-In 2010, the house was demolished, cellars moved temporarily to the new place, and in 2011 for primeur week, a new state-of-the-art building with a tasting room and cellars were open for visitors.
+In 2010, the house was demolished, cellars were moved temporarily to the new place, and in 2011, for primeur week, a new state-of-the-art building with a tasting room and cellars was opened for visitors.
 This giant tree was gone too.

 That is why the yield per ha here rarely exceeds 30 hl, meaning the wine gets more concentration.
-There was 1.25 ha (1979), and later came 0.3 ha (1984) with 30 years old vines between Vieux Château Certan and Petit Village.
-In 1985 Jacques Thienpont bought for a lot of money a 0.7 ha big parcel, "Domaine de Vieille École," with 70 years old vines bordering Le Pin's vineyard.
-Jacques Thienpont is a talent-blessed winemaker who always tries to improve his wine.
+There was 1.25 ha (1979), and later came 0.3 ha (1984) with 30 year-old vines between Vieux Château Certan and Petit Village.
+In 1985, Jacques Thienpont bought for a lot of money a 0.7 ha big parcel, "Domaine de Vieille École," with 70-year-old vines bordering Le Pin's vineyard.
+Jacques Thienpont is a talented winemaker who always tries to improve his wine.

 In 1979, Michel Rolland and Jacques Thienpont started experimenting with alcoholic fermentation in barrels in Le Pin cellars.
 This vinification technique has been broadly used since the 2004 vintage.
-Le Pin's soil is considered hot, which means early harvest (Le Pin is one of the first properties to start earliest) and is very vulnerable to drought and vast quantities of rain.
+Le Pin's soil is considered hot, which means early harvest (Le Pin is one of the first properties to start earliest) and vulnerability to drought and vast quantities of rain.

 Le Pin is, without exaggeration, an exceptional to fantastic wine.
 It immediately captures the attention of a wine-lover with its incredibly tempting appearance, very marked lusciousness, and exotic character.
 However, this exotic character has been missing since the 2005 vintage, which doesn't make Le Pin lower in quality, only that this wine became more typical Pomerol.
 In 2010, 2016, and 2018 vintage, the kinky and exotic style of Le Pin has come back!